 (i) find the rightful owner of the animal, including checking if the animal has a tag or microchip; and

-Each establishment referred to in section 26-26-2 shall keep a public record of all animals received and disposed of.
+(8) Each institution shall keep a public record of all animals received and disposed of.

-The department upon 15 days written notice and an opportunity to be heard, may revoke an institution's authorization if the institution has violated any provision of this chapter, or has failed to comply with the conditions required by the department in respect to the issuance of authorization.
+(9) The department, upon 15 days written notice and an opportunity to be heard, may revoke an institution's authorization if the institution has violated any provision of this section, or has failed to comply with the conditions required by the department with respect to the issuance of authorization.

-(1) In carrying out the provisions of this chapter, the department may adopt rules for:
+(10) In carrying out the provisions of this section, the department may adopt rules for:

 (a) controlling the humane use of animals;